-Cara Roberts, the performer in the show has this to say, “The feedback we get after every show leaves me on a high for weeks, it’s so exciting to get the opportunity to spread our magic into the wider world”.
+Cara Roberts (see more info below), the performer in the show has this to say, “The feedback we get after every show leaves me on a high for weeks, it’s so exciting to get the opportunity to spread our magic into the wider world”.

 Cara Roberts (Performer) - is an actress born in Johannesburg, currently residing in Durban.
 She has graced many a screen and stage since her first on-screen appearance in Durban Poison as the female lead in 2012.
 She played Renee in Fynbos and Mark Read in Black Sails (Season 4).
 Cara has made appearances in many local and international films and music videos.
 She moved to Durban to further her theatre career.
 She was introduced to the city by Think Theatre, a company producing Shakespeare’s works which the matriculants are studying.
 She has played the role of Desdemona in Othello for six years; and the role of Ophelia in Hamlet for the last three.
 The King of Broken Things is her first solo piece, where she plays a young boy struggling with the absence of his father.
 The show has been performed at the Hilton Arts Festival and the Umtiza Festival, garnering many accolades.
 It was written and directed by lighting and theatre genius Michael Taylor-Broderick.
 Cara has starred as Fern and Gussy the Goose in Kickstarts production of Charlotte’s Web.
 She has also performed in children’s theatre – A Froggie Fairytale and The Great Big Enormous Turnip; and extended her puppetry talents, creating The Place of Small Miracles, along with Bryan Hiles and Michael Taylor-Broderick, which spins a beautiful tale using direct contact and shadow puppetry, music, and visual effects.